Harvard-IACS/2023-AC215/README.md

    ​
 9. **Advanced Inference Workflows:**
    - Understand the nuances of model optimization techniques like Distillation, Quantization, and Compression.
 Explore TensorFlow Lite, monitor your models post-deployment, and be prepared for challenges like data drift.
    ​
 10. **Pipeline:**
        - Study end-to-end MLOps pipelines, their components, and best practices to ensure smooth model deployments..
     ​
 11. **App Design, Setup, and Code Organization:**
        - Best practices in designing user-centric AI applications, setting up your development environment, and organizing code for scalability and maintainability.
     ​
 12. **APIs & Frontend:**
        - Learn about RESTful APIs to serve your models and design user interfaces for seamless user interactions.
     ​
 13. **Scaling (k8):**
        - Delve into Kubernetes, its significance in deploying containerized applications, and understand how to scale your applications to cater to millions of users.
     ​

 As we journey through these topics, students will gain a holistic perspective, bridging the gap between model development and real-world deployment.
 With a blend of theory and practical exercises, this course ensures that by the end, you're not just familiar with these concepts, but proficient in applying them.
 ​

-## Course Introduction

-In today's AI-driven world, building a robust deep learning model is only half the journey.
-The real challenge often lies in bringing this model to life in the form of an application that's scalable, maintainable, and ready for real-world deployment.
-Welcome to AC215: Productionizing AI (MLOps), where we will traverse the complex landscape of Machine Learning Operations.
-This course has been meticulously curated to provide a holistic understanding of the complete deep learning workflow, from refining your models to deploying them in production environments.
-By blending the theoretical aspects with hands-on application, we will dive deep into topics like containerization, cloud functions, data pipelines, and advanced training workflows, among others.
-Our objective is not only to help you grasp these concepts but also to empower you to build and deploy scalable AI applications.
-Whether you are an AI enthusiast wanting to understand the intricacies of MLOps or a seasoned professional aiming to fortify your knowledge, this course promises a comprehensive exploration of the production side of AI.
-​

 ## Prerequisites